Mirage Rear Alignment Problem FAQ

 There is no official explanation.
 The manufacturing process of the rear axle may be inconsistent and quality control is not catching deficient assemblies.
 This is just speculation and we may never know.
 Hopefully Mitsubishi knows the cause so they can correct it.

 11. What Mirages are affected?

-All Mirage models and years (2014-2017) may have an incorrect rear wheel alignment.
+All Mirage models and years (2014-2019) use the same axle and may have a rear wheel alignment problem.
+Here

 It looks that way.
-All Mirages (2014-2017) use the same torsion-beam rear axle.
 Mitsubishi should be able to fix the problem with tighter quality control when the axles are manufactured…but it’s unclear if this has happened.
-While the axle tolerances may be improving, they do not have a 100% solution yet.
+While axle tolerances may be improving, they don't have a 100% solution yet.
 Do not assume a Mirage rear axle is OK until it's been checked.

 This might be a very common problem.

 It’s impossible to know exact numbers, but the percentage of Mirages with deficient rear axles could be quite high.
 Consider the following data from this forum…

 - There have been ongoing complaints about Mirages with premature tire wear, wandering steering, off-center steering wheels, and lower than expected fuel mileage.
 All of these are potential symptoms of rear alignment problems.